-If you are in custody and wish to be released until your sentence appeal hearing, in addition to filing your notice of appeal you must file a notice of motion in Form L and an affidavit in Form M in the registry office.
+If you are in custody and wish to be released until your sentence appeal hearing, in addition to filing your notice of appeal you must file a notice of application in Form L and an affidavit in Form M in the registry office.

-Prepare your notice of motion and affidavit
+Prepare your notice of application and affidavit

-You will need to insert a chambers date into your notice of motion.
-You can find out when the court's next chambers dates are by telephoning the registry office at (306) 787-5382 or by checking the Courts of Saskatchewan website (www.sasklawcourts.ca), under Court of Appeal - Annual Sitting Schedule.
+You will need to insert a chambers date into your notice of application.
+You can find out when the court's next chambers dates are by telephoning the registry office at (306) 787-5382, emailing to caregistrar@sasklawcourts.ca or by checking the Courts of Saskatchewan website (www.sasklawcourts.ca), under Court of Appeal - Annual Sitting Schedule.